stewones/meditator/README.md

 1 - `git clone https://github.com/stpa-co/meditator my_meditator`

+2 - install Jekyll

-2 - edit `url` param on `_config.yml` to `http://localhost:4000`
+3 - update `url` param on `_config.yml` to `http://localhost:4000`

-3 - install Jekyll and run `jekyll serve`
+4 - run `jekyll serve` on terminal

-4 - edit... edit... edit...
+5 - edit... edit... edit... commit

-5 - commit and push
+6 - before push to production, be sure to change the `url` param correctly

 Feel free to open issues if you run into trouble or have suggestions.
 Pull Requests are always welcome.